Historic Nottoway Plantation destroyed by fire: largest antebellum mansion in the south a total loss

 "An old facility like this, that old cypress material, that's what the installation is built out of and once it gets going it's hard to stop," Daigle said.

-The Nottoway Plantation was built in 1859 and its the largest antebellum plantation in the south, its had few renovations since then but did not have a sprinkler system.
+The Nottoway Plantation was built in 1859, and its the largest antebellum plantation in the South.
+It has had few renovations since then, but did not have a sprinkler system.

 "To lose something of such historical value, and preservation of Nottoway and what it represented.
 There's so many mixed emotions as well right, of the history of what a plantation was, in the 1800s, when this building was built in 1859 it's a day we were always afraid of," Daigle said.